Giovanni Aloi: Conferences

 In 2019, Aloi was invited to the Getty Center in LA to moderate a discussion about the presence of animals in contemporary art with artists Kate Clark, Claire Owen, and poet Donika Kelly.

-In 2019, following the symposium by the same name, Aloi launched the Botanical Speculations Discussion Group.
+The same year, following the symposium by the same name, Aloi launched the Botanical Speculations Discussion Group.
 A quasi-monthly, online meeting open to the public in which the work of artists focussing on plants is discussed.
+The series run until 2022.

-In 2021, Aloi has organized multiple discussion panels with artists and scholars in conjunction with the exhibition Earthly Observatory he co-curated with Andrew Yang.
+In 2021, Aloi has organized discussion panels with artists and scholars in conjunction with the exhibition Earthly Observatory he co-curated with Andrew Yang.

+In 2022, Aloi was invited to conferences including keynote contributions to events like "Phytogenesis II" organized by the University of Plymouth, UK; Traiettorie di Ricerca Symposium organized by Univesita' di Bologna where he was in conversation with Timothy Morton; Soils Matter Symposium organized by Libera Universita' di Bolzano.
+The proceedings were gathered in the book Soils Matters.
+The same year, Aloi gave numerous talks on Lucian Freud's paintings of plants on the occasion of the exhibition "Lucian Freud: Plant Portraits" he curated at the Garden Museum in London.

+In 2023 and 2024 Aloi continued to give talks on the subject of art and nature, including appearances at Goldsmiths College in London, Musei Civici Reggio Emilia, Harvard in Cambridge.
+UNSW School of Art and Design Sydney, Victorian College of the Arts, Melbourne, University of Bankura, India, Museum of Contemporary Art in Montreal, Durbanton Oaks - Washington DC, Universtiry of Copenhagen.

+In 2025, Aloi was invited to present at the Thinking with Plants and Fungi symposium organized by Harvard University.
+Harvard in Cambridge.